 When it comes to money and any kind of money transactions, at the outset intentions in most cases and good, however when things go wrong, arguments can quickly follow.

-To avoid getting into unnecessary disagreements, over money issues, here’s my top 10 mistakes to avoid or be aware of.
+To avoid getting into unnecessary disagreements, over money issues, here are my top 10 mistakes to avoid or be aware of.

 2. Be wary of being a co-signatory to a loan or other financial commitment.
 If you really must, it’s essential to draft a legal document between you and the co-signatory clearly stating who is to repay the loan and what happens if they DON’T!
-Remember: When you are a co-signatory, the lender can will definitely come after you for the full amount, if the person for whom you went into the agreement with, fails to pay.
+Remember: When you are a co-signatory, the lender can definitely come after you for the full amount, if the person with whom you went into the agreement, fails to pay.

 3. Never borrow money for someone else.
 If a person cannot get a loan for themselves, should you really do this?
 The short answer is NEVER.
 If your relationship deteriorates or the person stops paying you, guess what, the loan is yours to repay in FULL.